A Transitional Porcelain Cup From The Hatcher Cargo

 A Transitional Blue and White Porcelain Wine Cup.
 Late Ming Dynasty, Chongzhen Period c.1643.
 The thinly potted flared cup is decorated in cobalt-blue with a seated figure in a landscape, the base has a ‘shop-mark’.

-- In good condition with a tiny chip and fritting, minimal glaze abrasion.
+- In very good condition with minimal glaze abrasion.

 - Diameter : 6.7 cm cm (2 2/3 inches)